-This section provides advice and outlines the main steps you need to take when applying for either a full- or part-time higher education course.
+This section outlines the main steps you need to take when applying for either a full- or part-time higher education course.
+It also provides advice and tips.

 Summary of arrangements for applying

-For most part-time courses, you apply directly to the college, university or other learning provider.
+For most part-time courses, you apply directly to the university, college or training provider.

-To apply for an apprenticeship, including Higher and Degree Apprenticeship, see GOV.UK.
+To apply for an apprenticeship, including Higher and Degree Apprenticeship, you can start by looking at GOV.UK.

 Tips before you apply